ShineOnCom/api/README.md

 ## Renders API ~ Coming Soon

-> Generate beautiful jewelry renders for your sellers on the fly.
+> Generate beautiful jewelry renders for your seller's products on the fly.